yoloseem/vict-lang/README.markdown

 Vict programming language
 ====

 Vict is a programming language.
-This, the Vict programming language, takes its name from 'Victoria', a member of Korean idol girl group f(x).
+Vict took its name from Victoria.

 Run
 ----